iurnus/iurnus.github.io/_pages/about.md

   - /about.html
 ---

-I am an oceanographer studying the ocean processes that occurs on different spatial and temporal scales.
+I am an oceanographer studying the ocean processes that occur on different spatial and temporal scales.
 My research focuses on air--sea interactions, but I am also interested in ocean surface waves, atmospheric rivers, sea-ice, and sediment transport.